 Does URFM offer classroom visits or presentations?

 Yes!
-Please contact us at firstname.lastname@example.org if you would like to have someone from our office visit your class or group.
+Please complete our request form if you would like to have someone from our office (including an Undergraduate Research Ambassador) to visit your class or group.
 If you are not at University Park, we can discuss remote presentation opportunities or put you in touch with your campus representatives who can deliver a presentation in person.
-At University Park, we can give presentations on a variety of topics depending on your students’ education levels and interests.
+At University Park, we offer presentations on a variety of topics depending on your students’ education levels and interests which you will be asked to identify in the request form.

 I have an opportunity for a student to assist with research.
 How do I advertise this position to students?

 URFM encourages students to use the Undergraduate Research Opportunities Database when searching for research opportunities at Penn State.
-If you would like your opportunity listed in our database, first create an account.
-Afterward, you can complete our form with each opportunity you have so that students can learn more about your work and contact you about available positions.
+If you would like your opportunity listed in our database, you must first create an account.
+Afterward, you can submit a posting form with each opportunity you have so that students can learn more about your work and contact you about available positions.

 I have a student with financial need who would like to do research, but they need to be paid for their time.
 How do we check whether they are eligible for federal work-study?